haysclark/gatsby-starter-casper/README.md

 ![Screenshot](docs/screenshot.png)

-## GatsbyJS V1
+## GatsbyJS V2

-This starter is based on GatsbyJS V1, which brings progressive web app features such as automatic code and data splitting (by route), prefetching, with service worker/offline-first support and PRPL pattern.
+This starter currently supports GatsbyJS version 2, which brings progressive web app features such as automatic code and data splitting (by route), prefetching, with service worker/offline-first support and PRPL pattern.

-More information in the [announcement](https://www.gatsbyjs.org/blog/gatsby-first-beta-release/).
+> More information on Gatsby can be found [here](https://www.gatsbyjs.org/).

+### GatsbyJS legacy support
+This project uses Semantic Versioning which align with major version of GatsbyJS.
+Thus, GatsbyJS v1 support can be found in 1.x.x releases of this starter, while GatsbyJS v2 support will be found in 2.x.x releases.

+> Special thanks to [hnspn](https://github.com/hnspn) for migration the project to support Gatsby v2. 🤘

 ## Features